The History of the NKJV Bible

 NKJV Full Bible is released.

-Why the Need for the NKJV Translation
+Why the Need for the New King James Version

 The King James Version is the most widely known Bible translation around the world.
 Though its Shakespearean English is most recognized when referencing Bible verses, its coherence began to diminish to the common reader.
 Since 1611, many words used in the English language have changed in meaning or have gone out of use altogether.
 Additionally, twentieth and twenty-first century scholars, theologians, and Church laity have a much stronger understanding of the original Hebrew, Aramaic and Greek languages of which the original Scriptures were written.